middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-rules.md

 _(d)_ To interview or to request information from other members of the College community, alumni, and persons off campus, as it deems necessary.

 _(e)_ To request letters of recommendation from current students and from recent graduates who have taken at least one course from the person under review.
 The Reappointments Committee will request letters from at least three students and at least three alumni in all reviews.
 Students may be asked to comment specifically on the particular criteria for teaching listed under Evaluation of Teaching, above.
-These letters will be submitted to the Office of the Vice President of Academic Affairs, who will share anonymized versions with the Reappointments Committee, department chair and tenured colleagues, and program director (when relevant).

 _(f)_ To request a letter from the department chair evaluating the candidate's scholarly activity, promise of achievement, and teaching, and assessing the candidate's role in the long-term patterns of the department.